tyoeer/tyoeerUtils/README.md

 # tyoeerUtils
-Utility stuff for Löve2D th way I like things.
+Utility stuff for Löve2D the way I like things.